Wednesday, February 10, 2016

 Tearing off a chunk of Plopp (ugh) reveals that the caramel-like substance inside is much less viscous than I'd have imagined after seeing the picture on the wrapper; but viscosity is hard to illustrate, so I will give Cloetta a break (just not a break of Plopp).

 Truth be told, I was a tad disappointed.
 I had envisioned a glorious chewy caramel, and this was not it.
-Perhaps it's my fault for not having the superhuman Swedish vision required to read the ingredients list and creating false expectations.
+Perhaps it's my fault for not having the superhuman Swedish vision required to read the ingredients list and for creating false expectations.

 Eating the Plopp was, sadly, another disappointment.
 Much like the name (and packaging), the taste simply fell short.
 I'm not exactly sure even what the flavor was meant to be (I almost detected a slight hint of fruitiness, which I'm pretty sure was just a trick on my taste buds), but I feel certain it missed its mark.
 It just wasn't very good.

 Don't get me wrong, I'd probably eat another if no alternative were available.
 The problem is that there ARE alternatives available, a good many of alternatives that are much better than the Plopp.
 Quite frankly, I do not even understand why the Plopp is still being manufactured.
 It's not that it's that bad, it's that it offers no compelling reason for its existence, as far as I can tell.
-Wikipedia states that 95% of Plopp is sold in Sweden.
+Wikipedia states that over 95% of Plopp is sold in Sweden.
 I wouldn't be shocked to discover that 95% of Plopp is sold to one individual Swede burdened with a bizarre and unnatural addiction.
 I can see no other explanation for the Plopp's longevity (as opposed to the longevity of the ink used in Plopp info).

 Still, I am going to rate the Cloetta Plopp a 2 (a low 2, at that).
 I cannot get past my apathy for it, and in no way recommend it to anyone for any purpose.
 But it exists, as it has for over half a century, and if your sweet tooth is starved and find yourself in a situation with naught but Plopp (an expression I feel should be used more often), it might get the job done.